Chart Color Schemes

 Kings Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kings Park, Victoria's population was approximately 13,932 as of August 2025.
-This figure is a decrease of 51 people from the 2021 Census count of 13,983, reflecting a decline of 0.4%.
-The decrease is inferred from ABS data showing an estimated resident population of 13,932 in June 2024 and validation of eight new addresses since the Census date.
-This population results in a density ratio of 3,144 persons per square kilometer, placing Kings Park in the upper quartile nationally according to AreaSearch assessments.
-Conversely, the broader SA3 area experienced growth of 2.2% since the census.
+Kings Park's population was 13,983 as of the 2021 Census.
+By Nov 2025, it decreased to around 13,931, a reduction of 52 people (0.4%).
+This change is inferred from ABS estimates: 13,931 in June 2024 and 8 validated new addresses since the Census date.
+The population density was 3,144 persons per square kilometer, placing Kings Park in the upper quartile nationally according to AreaSearch's assessment.
 Overseas migration contributed approximately 76.8% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections adjusted using weighted aggregation for areas not covered by ABS data.
-Based on these projections, Kings Park is expected to grow by approximately 984 persons by 2041, representing a total gain of 7.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovered areas, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these projections, Kings Park is expected to grow by 984 persons to 2041, reflecting a total gain of 7.1% over the 17-year period.

 Frequently Asked Questions - Population